 I will suggest you to visit their office once, if you are investing for the first time.

 They will tell you everything about their schemes and process to start investing.
 But don’t just rely on information provided by them.
-Do your own research before starting SIP in specific mutual fund.
+Do your own research before starting SIP in a specific mutual fund.
 If you don’t have time to visit the nearest office, you can invest through their website.

 Setting up a mutual funds account is as simple as any other account opening.